Exporting for Universal Windows Platform¶

 .appx package that can be

-packages also works from any platform, not only on Windows.
+packages also works from any platform, not only from Windows.

 However, if you want to install and run the app, you need to sign it with a trusted signature.
-Currently, Godot supports no signing of packages and you need to use externals to tools to do so.
+Currently, Godot does not support signing of packages, so you need to use external tools to do so.

-Also, make sure the Publisher name you set when export the package matches the name on the certificate.
+Also, make sure the Publisher Name you set when exporting the package matches the name used on the certificate.

 Limitations on Xbox One¶